Resilient portfolios for a volatile 2026

 Incorporating different classes of alternative and private assets into portfolios provides investors with varying degrees of diversification and decorrelation, which are not possible with traditional asset classes.

-Raw materials, hedge funds, private equity, and private debt are examples of asset classes with very different return factors and risk profiles compared to each other and to traditional assets.
+Commodities, hedge funds, private equity, and private debt are examples of asset classes with very different return factors and risk profiles from each other and from traditional assets.
 Gold, renewable infrastructure assets, or insurance-indexed securities – such as cat bonds or catastrophe bonds – are examples of this universe of differentiation.

-Many of these assets tend to perform well during periods of turbulence in the stock markets, several have mechanisms to protect against inflation, and some can even generate returns when markets are down.
+Many of these assets tend to perform well during periods of stock market turbulence, several have mechanisms to protect against inflation, and some can even generate returns when markets are down.

 Current conditions suggest that the high dispersion of returns within different asset classes is likely to persist, favoring a proactive and selective approach where continuous analysis and careful identification of companies, securities, sectors, and regions are crucial.
 Flexibility, intelligent diversification, and analytical competence will therefore be key attributes for achieving more resilient portfolios, better prepared to navigate the volatility that awaits us in 2026.